Track MCP LogoTrack MCP

 This is useful for systems where an application hosts more than one MCP server but

-they might require different instrumentation callbacks.
+they might require different configurations.

 configuration = MCP::Configuration.new